Last updated on March 31st, 2023 at 04:23 pm

 Overall, an ice bin will only hold around 80% of its maximum capacity before triggering the bin switch.
 So, a B-700 will more likely hold 600 lbs of ice before shutting down.

-How to Pick the Best Ice Maker and Commercial Ice Bin
+How to Pick the Right Ice Maker and Bin

 Now that you know how an ice machine and ice storage bin work, you have a better idea about how to choose one.